Climbing (magazine)

 Climbing is a major US-based rock climbing magazine first published in 1970.
 In 2007, it was bought by Skram Media, the publisher of Urban Climber Magazine.
 The headquarters of the magazine is in Boulder, Colorado.
 It is published nine times a year.
 Climbing was purchased by Outside in 2021.

+Golden Pitons

+Each year, Climbing gives out a number of awards, called the Golden Pitons.
+Award categories include: Sport Climbing, Breakout Performance, Climber of the Year, Rusty Piton, Lifetime Achievement, Comeback, Alpine, Boldest Move, and Competition.